hornster02/hornster02/README.md

 hold ```F11``` prevents mouse cursor from moving outside the active window - switch (useful for games)

 hold ```F10``` pause/resume (suspend) foreground processes.
 Useful in case of running a program with high demands on PC performance - there will be a significant reduction in power consumption/temperature/noise.
 98% of programs/games should work without issue - for the rest you can expect various errors or crashes.
 The script can be useful for example when playing games on battery = 1 key completely stops the game at 0FPS and there is no need to turn it off.
 Perhaps a better alternative is the "Battle Encoder Shirasé" program which solves possible problems by limiting up to 99%.
 100% (suspend) does not bring anything extra in real use (except for complete stop of SSD/network activity).
-The other 3 options (disabled by default) are (hold F10 = pause foreground process / 2x press resume process) and (hold F10 = pause listed processes - background or foreground / 2x press resume process) and (hold F10 = pause/resume listed processes - background or foreground)
+The other 3 options (disabled by default) are (hold F10 = pause foreground process / 2x press resume process) and (hold F10 = pause listed processes - background or foreground / 2x press resume processes) and (hold F10 = pause/resume listed processes - background or foreground)

 Control Mouse with Keyboard ```Num Lock``` - movement including angled```1235```, left+middle+right button including drag and drop and double click```789```, wheeldown+up```46```, cursor movement to three specified positions```0```, 4th mouse button```.``` Easy speed and acceleration adjustment